-Notice: All state-run campgrounds are currently closed to overnight visitors, through May 31, 2020.
+Notice: some Adirondack campgrounds run by the state of New York are currently closed.
 This measure is in effect to help control the spread of the novel coronavirus.
-Campers with reservations through May 31 will receive refunds for their stay.
-In addition, the state campgrounds are not currently taking new reservations.
-This will be reviewed by the state Department of Environmental Conservation and updates will be shared as soon as possible.
+The state Department of Environmental Conservation is working to open campgrounds as it is deemed safe.
+In addition, the state campgrounds are not currently taking new reservations or walk-in campers.
+This will be reviewed by the DEC and updates will be shared as soon as possible.
+If you have an existing reservation, please check the DEC website to ensure that your campground is open.

 America's original campground